BAkinmarin/the-cleaning-hack-calculator/README.md

 - Email Address

-This information feeds into the business owner's lead generation and management system.
+This information, once captured, feeds into the business owner's lead generation and management system.

 #### Property Details